friendethan/Strawberry_IMS/README.md

 # Analysis of Select Strawberry Metabolites with Imaging Mass Spectrometry
 This is an archive for the R codes used in the data analysis pipeline to export and analyze the strawberry imaging mass spectrometry data in the reference publication listed below.

+## Files

+* script.R contains the entire script used for the data analysis
+* functions.R contains the functions written by Ethan Yang and called during the script

 ## Reference Publication
 Jin Wang, **Ethan Yang**, Pierre Chaurand, Vijaya Raghavan.
 Visualizing the distribution of strawberry plant metabolites at different maturity stages by MALDI-TOF imaging mass spectrometry. *Food Chem.* 2020 Dec 10;345:128838.
 Online ahead of print. [doi:10.1016/j.foodchem.2020.128838](https://pubmed.ncbi.nlm.nih.gov/33341561/)